jand1122/RepRap-XY/README.md

 The file build.py will mirror a few parts and generate the STEP and STL files.
 Just open the file in FreeCAD and run a a macro.

+In the doc folder you will find a BOM.
+This BOM is not generated from the model but hand made, so be carefull You will not (yet?) find build instructions there.
+Have a look at the sourcefile RepRap-XY.FCStd (FreeCAD) and RepRap-XY.vc3 to see how everything fits together.

 Have fun.